opendatacube/odc-stats/README.md

 ```

 ## Usage
-Running statistician requires a few steps, to prepare and cache the input data, and set up the configuration file.
+Running statistician requires a few steps, to prepare and cache the input data, and to set up the configuration file.
 Some information for running odc-stats is discussed below.

 > [!TIP]